sagemath/trac_to_gh/Issue 6288.md

 # Issue 6288: %lisp mode on the command line doesn't work.  why?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6288

 Original creator: was